seojuice

 • Authority still counts.
 Backlinks may lose direct traffic value, but they remain trust signals models use when ranking candidates.

 Practical rule: Maintain core web vitals, structured data, and link hygiene, then layer bot SEO on top.
-It is not either/or.
-It is additive.
+Both stacks compound.
+Treat this as additive optimization, not a replacement cycle.

 Your 90-Day Action Checklist